 Gender does not necessarily dictate a person’s role or duty in the family; women enjoy equal rights and the opportunity to choose their form of contribution to the household dynamic.
-However, more tend to have interrupted careers in order to be available to raise their children.
+However, more women tend to have interrupted careers in order to be available to raise their children.
 They are also more likely to be the primary caretakers of children.
 For example, the vast majority (77%) of single-parent households with children are headed by women.4

 Marriage and Dating

 It is socially acceptable for both men and women to ask each other out on a date.
 Dates usually happen in contexts that allow the couple to engage in enough conversation to get to know one another (for example, over a meal or drink).
 It is common for a Canadian to ‘date’ or get to know multiple people at once over a period of time without having an exclusive relationship with any of those people.
 However, if feelings develop for a particular person, it is expected that they stop meeting new dates or seeing others.
 Instead they usually pursue that one person until he or she agrees to be in a committed relationship with them or indicates a lack of interest.

 Canada was the third country to legalise same-sex marriage, doing so in 2005, and public opinions have grown progressively more accepting of + relationships.
 In turn, same-sex marriages and children born to same-sex couples are relatively common.
 A couple’s intimate love for one another is usually seen as essential for marriage.
 Marriages for economic or social reasons are rare.
 The average Canadian couple may be in a relationship for multiple years and live together before getting married; however, this varies significantly among individual circumstances and family backgrounds.